 As we dined, we discussed a possible swimming pool break, then decided to continue our city tour instead.
 I read in my Lonely Planet guidebook about a waterfall near the city center, and we set off in pursuit of that instead.
 Salto de San Anton is a year-round, 36-meter (118-foot) cascade from the Zempoala River.
 The waterfall flows over a sheer cliff, and a pathway that was closed at the time of our visit leads visitors behind the falls.
 I was somewhat surprised to find that the falls abut a sketchy neighborhood, and that the picnic areas at the falls gathered an unfortunate amount of trash.
 The falls themselves are impressive, though, and the ravine walls are made of hexagonal basalt rock similar to what you’ll find at the Giant’s Causeway in Northern Ireland!

 Never sated, we sought out one more sight in Cuernavaca.
 The Aztec ruins of Teopanzolco sit on protected land near the upscale Vista Hermosa neighborhood.
-A long walk from the city center would take you there, although it too far off the LP map to be featured on the inset, so we decided public transport would be a better option.
+A long walk from the city center would take you there, although it was too far off the LP map to be featured on the inset, so we decided public transport would be a better option.
 We hailed a combi (small minivan-type bus) heading in that direction.
 A light rain began to fall and more and more passengers climbed aboard to escape the rain, but that didn’t stop a trio of mariachis from boarding as well.
 Passengers climbed onto each other’s laps and the van’s suspension groaned, but it was a memorable ride as the mariachis serenaded us for a small propina (tip).

 We alighted two blocks from the ruins and descended to the barely-marked, easy-to-miss site entrance.
-Cuernavaca has a population of over 300,000 people, but at the time of our visit we were the only ones on the grounds!
+Cuernavaca has a population of over 300,000 people, but at the time of our visit we were the only ones on the temple grounds!
 The grass was yellow, as the dry season was just coming to an end, but I still enjoyed the opportunity to snap a few pics without others in the frame – lending the ruins a more “mysterious” air.
 There isn’t much to them; they were built during the final days of the Aztec empire, and never given the chance to expand a la Tenochtitlan or Xochicalco.
 One interesting feature of the main structure, a never-completed pyramid, is that it contains a second pyramid rising from inside the first one!

 For our second full day in Cuernavaca, Vero suggested a day trip Taxco, a legendary silver city and “Pueblo Mágico” (as of 2002) roughly one hour to the south and 900 feet higher in elevation.
 As is common in Mexico, direct buses from Cuernavaca deposited passengers at a bare-bones station on the outskirts of Taxco; combis took them closer to their ultimate destination.
-In our case, it was Los Arcos, a remnant aqueduct next to which tourists can ride the teleférico (gondola) to Montetaxco, a high point on the opposite end of town and location of a grand hotel of the same name.
+In our case, the destination was Los Arcos, a remnant aqueduct next to which tourists can ride the teleférico (gondola) to Montetaxco, a high point on the opposite end of town and location of a grand hotel of the same name.
 The views were okay, but there was nothing to do unless you were a guest of the hotel, so we didn’t linger long.

 We rode the teleférico back to its base station, where we hailed a taxi to the center of town, home to a dazzling parish church, the silver market, and endless street-after-winding-street.
 Taxis were not permitted on certain streets, so we had a steep uphill walk to the main square, Plaza Borda, where the parish church in question, la Parroquia de Santa Prisca y San Sebastian, is located.
 Simply put, it is one of the most beautiful buildings in Mexico.
 Its exterior façade is soft pink sandstone; the carvings are covered by mesh to protect them from pigeon droppings.
 You may notice that the church is skinnier than most; the lack of level ground had something to do with that.
 Step inside, though, and you don’t feel claustrophobic at all – tall ceilings and floor-to-ceiling gold altarpieces distract you from any nervous feelings.
 Look closely, though, and you can notice cracks in the plaster, courtesy of earthquakes and mining vibrations.